 The structural safety of Wivenhoe Dam is of paramount importance.
 Structural failure of Wivenhoe Dam would have catastrophic consequences.
 Wivenhoe Dam is predominantly a central core rockfill dam.
 Such dams are not resistant to overtopping and are susceptible to breaching should such an event occur.
 Overtopping is considered a major threat to the security of Wivenhoe Dam.
-Wivenhoe Dam is overtopped by an event with a 1 in 100,000 AEP.
+Wivenhoe Dam is overtopped by a 1 in 100000 year Annual Exceedence Probability event.